adepierre/Botcraft/README.md

 ## Features

-- Connection to minecraft server (both offline mode and online connection with Mojang account)
+- Connection to minecraft server (both offline mode and online connection with Mojang account, Microsoft accounts are supported using a json file created by the official launcher)
 - DNS name resolution with and without SRV record
 - All official releases from 1.12.2 to 1.16.5 supported
 - Compression